Asian citrus psyllid

 Why is it a pest of concern?

-It can transmit the High priority bacterium that causes huanglongbing (HLB) disease or citrus greening and from tree to tree via feeding.
-Symptoms of HLB include yellowing of leaves with a blotchy mottled pattern.
-Trees lose their leaves and have extensive twig and limb dieback.
+HLB causes yellowing of leaves with a blotchy mottled pattern.
+Trees lose their leaves and show extensive twig and limb dieback.
 Fruit produced is small, lopsided, unevenly coloured and bitter tasting.
 Eventually, the tree stops bearing fruit and dies.
+HLB can kill a tree within 5 years, and all commonly grown citrus varieties are vulnerable.

 Pest profile